cyberwombat/activecampaign-helper/README.md

 ### Site tracking

 The native WP ActiveCampaign plugin only tracks emails for logged in user.
 This plugin provides hooks add the email from a variety of sources such as through JavaScript or WordPress action hooks.
 In addition it provides methods to store a user preference as far as tracking is concerned for privacy or GDPR.
-The plugin can either insert its own tracking code (native AC plugin not required) or make use of the native AC plugin
+The plugin can either insert its own tracking code (native AC plugin not required) or make use of the native AC plugin.

+Note: Do not add the AC tracking snippet by hand (such as in the theme) as this plugin cannot intercept it to inject the email address.

 ### Subscription